 As you can see, puppies can struggle in settling down enough to relax and sleep.
-Like children, they may be reluctant to go to bed and you may have to enforce naps by placing them in the crate and providing a quiet environment.
+Similar to children, they may be reluctant to go to bed and you may have to enforce naps by placing them in the crate and providing a quiet environment.

-By doing so, with time, as puppies mature, you'll start noticing that they may start to relax and fall asleep own their own even outside of their crates.
+By doing so, with time, as puppies mature, you'll start noticing that they may start to relax and fall asleep on their own even outside of their crates.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 How sweet!
 I could imagine that they do get overwhelmed and need help gaining emotional control again.
 I like your empathic description and your list of suggestions in how to handle.
 Some of them are similar to how to calm down an overexcited cat (or feral cat) -- for example, put a cover over their cage, make it quieter or remove them to a quiet location.